kylelarkin/klas/readme.md

 4. Update your wp-config.php file as usual (add db credentials, salts, etc)
 5. Refresh your permalinks

+**Note for Shared Hosting:** The line `Options All -Indexes` in .htaccess may cause 4xx/5xx errors site-wide on some shared servers.
+Please remove this line if necessary.

 ## Taking inspiration from:
 - [HTML5 Boilerplate](http://html5boilerplate.com/)
 - [Starkers](http://viewportindustries.com/products/starkers/)